helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 **No**.
 I will ***never*** make Juhani a romance option for male characters under _any_ circumstances.
 I also do not support any mods that make Juhani a romance option for male characters.

 It is my firm belief that Juhani should remain a lesbian and her romance should remain exclusive to female characters because she is an officially confirmed lesbian character.
-[Read this article about my stance on protecting Juhani's status as a lesbian, and why](../keep-juhani-a-lesbian).
+[Read my article about my stance on protecting Juhani's status as a lesbian, and why](../keep-juhani-a-lesbian).

-### The AI-generated voice for Juhani in the Juhani cameo add-on is robotic.

-I know an AI cannot beat a human voice actor when it comes to delivering emotions, but getting a voice actor doing a Juhani impression instead of an AI for those new lines is much easier said than done.
-I do not have the money to hire voice actors, and whether I can find a voice actor who is able to do a Juhani impression is another big question, especially given how unique Juhani's voice is.
-An AI voice synthiser is genuinely the best option for me with the very limited resources I have as one person and fan of the game who makes mods for free.
-Unless someone is willing to volunteer to voice Juhani for a mod, likely for free, I can never make any promise that there will be an actual voice actor for Juhani's dialogue in this mod.

 ## Handmaiden and Female Exile - Disciple and Male Exile Romances Questions